sheMnapion/AI-QSAR/docs/README.md

 <img src="./images/2020-01-03-14-06-13.png" width="300px"/>

 Data Preprocessing:
-+ Outlier Operation: Select a missing value operation.
++ Outlier Operation: Select a missing value operation.
 + Feature Analysis: Select a dimension reduction method to reduce dimention of features in the data, and plot them in a 2-d plane.
 + Train : Test: The ratio of length of trainset to length of testset.
 Split the selected dataset into trainset and testset according to the given ratio.
 + Browse: Set the output folder of preprocessed and splitted trainset and testset.